girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Libraries.md

 # CSS Libraries
-CSS Libraries are the assets which help us to made the website or any other thing from scratch and allows you to design your flows . \
+CSS Libraries are the assets which help us to made the website or any other thing from scratch and allows you to design your flows.
 ### Important Points :
 1. Full control in your hand .
 2. Allows you design your methods .